Adoption should be a joyful event, but seeking to adopt a child can sometimes be a daunting task.

 Indiana law, in some cases, allows legal or biological parents to contest an adoption, but those who seek to adopt also have rights under state law.

 How can parents contest an adoption?
 And if you are seeking to adopt, what can you do if your adoption is challenged?
+Can an adoption law firm help?

 A contested adoption is almost always a highly-charged, tense emotional situation.